 Active Routes to School

-The Active Routes to School (ARTS), the North Carolina Safe Routes to School (SRTS) project, began in 2014 as a partnership between the NC Department of Transportation Bicycle and Pedestrian Division and the NC Division of Public Health Community and Clinical Connections for Prevention and Health Branch.
+The Active Routes to School (ARTS), the North Carolina Safe Routes to School (SRTS) project, began in 2014 as a partnership between the NC Department of Transportation Bicycle and Pedestrian Division and the NCDHHS Division of Public Health Community and Clinical Connections for Prevention and Health Branch.

 Through this project ten Active Routes to School project coordinators worked across North Carolina to make it easier for elementary and middle school students to safely walk and bike to school.
 The project coordinators work with partners in their communities to increase: